davidbeleznay/DigitalForesterApp/README.md

 3. Add actual form fields for Road Risk Assessment (surface conditions, transportability, climate impact)
 4. Add actual form fields for Culvert Sizing Tool (watershed characteristics)
 5. Develop risk calculation logic for the Road Risk form

-## Testing

-After pulling the latest changes:

-1. Run `npm install` to install dependencies
-2. Start the development server with `npm start`
-3. Verify you can navigate between the dashboard and both forms
-4. Check that the UI is responsive on mobile and desktop viewports

 ## Development Standards